 - 1. Did you know that before Andre Iguodala (e-gu-doll-a) was an NBA Finals MVP and world champion with the Golden State Warriors, he was an all-state track & field athlete at Lanphier (lan-fear) High School in Springfield?
 With overuse injuries on the rise, it's a good reminder that special athletes don't always have to specialize in one sport.
 The IHSA encourages student-athletes to represent their school in as many sports or activities as their schedule allows.
-For more information, visit Play Smart Play Hard dot org. - 2.
-Did you know that before Allie Quigley starred for the WNBA's Chicago Sky, she led Joliet Catholic Academy High School to an IHSA Volleyball State Championship and played on the school softball team?
+Make your four years count by getting involved in IHSA sports and activities! - 2.
+Did you know that before Allie Quigley starred for the WNBA's Chicago Sky, she led Joliet Catholic Academy to an IHSA Volleyball State Championship and played on the school softball team?
 Overuse injuries are on the rise and many medical professionals believe that specialization can be more risk than reward.
 The IHSA encourages student-athletes to represent their school in as many sports or activities as their schedule allows.
-For more information, visit Play Smart Play Hard dot org.
+Make your four years count by getting involved in IHSA sports and activities!

 - 3. Did you know that before Conor Dwyer teamed with Michael Phelps to win a gold medal at the Olympic games in Rio, the Loyola Academy alum participated in four sports for the Ramblers?
 Overuse injuries are on the rise and many medical professionals believe that specialization can be more risk than reward.
 The IHSA encourages student-athletes to represent their school in as many sports or activities as their schedule allows.
-For more information, visit Play Smart Play Hard dot org. - 4.
-Did you know that before current Chicago Cub Ben Zobrist was a Major League Baseball All-Star, he participated in four different sports at Eureka High School?
+Make your four years count by getting involved in IHSA sports and activities! - 4.
+Did you know that before rookie Michael Hermosillo (her-mo-SEE-yo) reached the big leagues with the Chicago Cubs, he was a three-sport star in baseball, basketball, and football at Ottawa Township High School?
 Overuse injuries are on the rise and many medical professionals believe that specialization can be more risk than reward.
 The IHSA encourages student-athletes to represent their school in as many sports or activities as their schedule allows.
-For more information, visit Play Smart Play Hard dot org. - 5.
+Make your four years count by getting involved in IHSA sports and activities! - 5.
 Did you know that before LaQuon Treadwell was a first round NFL draft pick, he was a two-sport star at Crete-Monee High School in basketball and football?
 Overuse injuries are on the rise and many medical professionals believe that specialization can be more risk than reward.
 The IHSA encourages student-athletes to represent their school in as many sports or activities as their schedule allows.
-For more information, visit Play Smart Play Hard dot org.
+Make your four years count by getting involved in IHSA sports and activities!